-You need to be prepared to repay your student loans when you have completed your degree, or are no longer enrolled at least half time in an accredited program.
+You need to be prepared to repay your student loans when you either complete your degree or no longer enroll at least half time in an accredited program.
 Use the information below to make informed decisions on managing your loan payments and maintaining good financial and legal standing.

 Loan servicer information